The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 Dressing the soil with fish emulsions, worm castings, compost, manure, blood and bone meals, etc., can be a good choice of organic fertilizers for these plants.

 Choosing an ideal pot size helps prevent many problems related to water issues and soggy soil.

-If you choose the perfect pot size to grow your plant, then you will have a lot fewer problems to worry about.
+If you choose the perfect pot size to grow your plant, you will have fewer problems.

 These plants do not have that big of a root system.
 So a pot size that fits them snugly will be the best one to use.